CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-Click on the "X" in the upper right of the detailed Pipeline status page to return to the Pipelines display:
+Select the X in the upper right of the detailed Pipeline status page to return to the Pipelines display:

 -